 Predict the likelihood of a loan default¶

 This page outlines the use case to reduce defaults and minimize risk by predicting the likelihood that a borrower will not repay their loan.
-This use case is captured in a Jupyter notebook that you can download and execute.
+This use case is captured in:

 An AI-based approach can help financial institutions learn signals from their own book and assess risk at a more granular level.
 Once the risk is calculated, a strategy may be implemented to use this information for interventions.
 If you can predict someone is going to default, this may lead to intervention steps, such as sending earlier notices or rejecting loan applications.